 Youth Mental Health First Aid Training (for adults)

-With financial support from Con Alma Health Foundation, to date Los Alamos JJAB has been able to provide this training to 413 individuals.
+With financial support from Con Alma Health Foundation, to date Los Alamos JJAB has been able to provide this training to over 450 individuals.

 "This class empowers people to help." - Training Participant

 The course will teach you how to apply the ALGEE action plan:

 Assess for risk of suicide or harm

 Give reassurance and information

 64.1% of youth with major depression do not receive any mental HEALTH TREATMENT.
 National Alliance for Mental Illness